 On May 8, 2015, Parachute Literary Arts debuted POEM-a-RAMA on the landmark Wonder Wheel in Coney Island.
 POEM-a-RAMA is the first literary event to be held on the Wonder Wheel.
 Inspired by site-specific theatre, Parachute's Director, poet, Amanda Deutch curated a poetry reading on Coney Island's landmark Wonder Wheel.
 Sixteen New York City writers rode the Wonder Wheel, reading poetry to people who rode in cars with them.
-Actor Tim Cusack brought the words of Walt Whitman to life (Coney Island was Whitman's favorite location) by reciting Walt Whitman on the iconic ride dressed as Walt Whitman.
+Actor Tim Cusack brought the words of Walt Whitman to life (Coney Island was among Whitman's favorite locations) by reciting Walt Whitman on the iconic ride dressed as Walt Whitman.

 Three teenage students, Maya Sanders, Gavrielle McIntosh and Imani Nooks, from Parachute Literary Arts longest running after-school poetry workshop read their own poetry under the Wonder Wheel alongside esteemed Brooklyn poets: Patricia Spears Jones and Lynn Melnick.
 Emerging and established New York City poets read in the white (stationary) cars of the Wonder Wheel for passengers creating miniature salons of wonder in each car.